Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Get random power up or down.
 * Get power for damaged units (not at max hp) shroud of silent mist style
 * Extra power if includes a function with a status effect.
 Status effect becomes random.
+* Make effect appliers cleanse that effect instead

+* NOT: inverts all targets, what was now isn't and what wasn't now is

 **Research Nodes**
 Terminal is made out of shattered souls, that is why he can shapelessly assume the shape of others?